daeldir/handle/README.md

    access.
  * TODO: handle coverage: run tests and report code coverage of the tests.
- * TODO: handle completude: run fetaure tests and report the project advancement state.
+ * TODO: handle completude: run feature tests and report the project advancement state.